 A Tour to the Sacred Valley of the Incas

 We explored the Sacred Valley on our second day in Cusco.
 We availed of a group tour so we didn’t have to worry about our transportation and itinerary.
 Our tour includes a visit to Chinchinero, Ollantaytambo, Pisac, Moray, and Salineras de Maras.
 It was worth it.
 You can book your tour here.
 [Read: A Visit to the Sacred Valley of the Incas]

 A Hike to the Humantay Lake

 We hiked to Lake Humantay on our third day in the city.
 It was another difficult day for me as I am not really into hiking.
 The trail looks easy from afar but it gets hard after hiking for about 30 minutes.
 I wanted to just hike on my own pace but I really lost energy.
-I was already almost halfway when I decided to ride a horse.
-I wanted to see Lake Humantay and I don’t think I would have made it if I didn’t ride a horse.
-I felt so ecstatic when I finally see the lake.
+I was already almost halfway when I decided to ride a horse because I wanted to see Lake Humantay and I don’t think I would have made it if I didn’t ride a horse.
+The feaaling was so amazing when I finally see the lake.
 It was magical, just the way I imagined it.

 Exploring Machu Picchu